fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     end

-To compare strings or numbers or check file properties (whether a file exists or is writeable and such), use <a href="commands.html#test">test</a>, like
+To compare strings or numbers or check file properties (whether a file exists or is writeable and such), use `test <cmds/test.html>`__, like